Manny Machado: Scouting report

 Keith Law, a writer for ESPN.com and the lead baseball analyst for Scouts, Inc., said in 2010 that if Machado stayed at shortstop, "you have a potential All-Star offensively who is no worse than average with the glove".
 In the middle of his first full MLB season (2013), Fangraphs evaluated Machado as the best third baseman in baseball, by a wide margin.
 Machado has been compared to New York Yankees third baseman, Alex Rodriguez, whom he considers his mentor.
 Machado said "it's a great honor" to be compared to Rodriguez, but he doesn't compare himself to anyone.
 Orioles Hall of Famer Jim Palmer compared Machado to another large-framed shortstop/third baseman: "He reminds me of how I think Cal (Ripken) would have been if he had played third base his entire career."

 Personal life

-In November 2014, Machado married his longtime girlfriend Yainee Alonso, the sister of Yonder Alonso.
+In November 2014, Machado married his longtime girlfriend, Yainee Alonso, the sister of Yonder Alonso.
 In the offseason, they reside in Coral Gables, Florida, and own two homes there.
 During the season, he resides in Coronado, California.
 He has a dog named Kobe, as he was a huge fan of basketball player Kobe Bryant while growing up.

 Machado's agent is Dan Lozano.
 He was represented by Scott Boras at the start of his career.

+Machado is part of the ownership group for San Diego FC, an expansion team in Major League Soccer that was announced in 2023 and began play in 2025.